Header Image 1

 Preparation is key to effective delivery of the curriculum.
 Our teachers think carefully about the most effective way to communicate the planned knowledge, consider which areas will need particular focus or emphasis, and identify areas where pupils may struggle or could benefit from greater challenge.
 This important work is led by Heads of Department who ensure teachers are well supported by subject specific professional development, co-planning opportunities and regular feedback.

 All students are entitled to the same rigorous academic curriculum irrespective of their starting point.
-Students are primarily taught in mixed ability teaching groups with broad setting for maths and science.
+Students are primarily taught in mixed ability teaching groups with setting in maths and English.
 Some groups (primarily for pupils reading well below their chronological reading age) may have a second teacher or Learning Mentor (teaching assistant) to support student progress, and some pupils may receive small-group phonics or direct instruction maths programmes.
 Pupil groupings are reviewed regularly to respond to needs.

 Our school routines support strong implementation of the curriculum.
 Calm and orderly transitions, clear classroom entry and exit routines, and common expectations across classrooms maximise efficiency and enable all pupils to learn.
 Our lessons contain a balance of review of prior learning, clear and concise teacher instruction and modelling, independent practice and self-marking, all of which are used to support pupils to understand and remember new knowledge.